 DIY Glitter Ornaments can be made with either glass or plastic ornaments.
 I prefer glass ornaments but if you have pets and little ones, you may want to use plastic ornaments so they don’t break.

 There are a few different ways you can make these Do It Yourself Glitter Ornaments but I find the easiest way to make these Christmas Ornaments is with Polycrylic.
-I made some over a year ago and they still looking perfect.
+I made some over 2 years ago and they still look perfect.

 This is a fun holiday project that doesn’t take long and it can be mess-free.